Springfield Armory Hellcat

 The Springfield Armory Hellcat is a polymer frame striker-fired micro-compact semi-automatic pistol sold in the United States by Springfield Armory, Inc., and manufactured in Croatia by HS Produkt.
 Introduced in September 2019, it is chambered in 9×19mm Parabellum and intended for concealed carry, with 10-, 11-, 13-, 15-, and 17-Round magazines.
+In 2025, Springfield introduced a new model chambered in .380 ACP.

 Features

 The Hellcat is a striker-fired handgun with a stainless steel slide.
 Sub-compact in size, its overall length is 6.0 in with a barrel length of 3.0 in and a width of 1.0 in.
 There is a blade safety on the trigger, and an optional low-profile external ambidextrous manual thumb safety.

 The 11-round flush-fit magazine holds one more round than the SIG Sauer P365.
-Extended 13-, 15-, and 17-round magazines also exist.
+The .380 ACP variant comes with 11- and 13-round magazines.

 The slide has cocking serrations fore and aft, the rear extending over the top of the gun to provide three points of positive grip for manipulating the slide.
 The Hellcat also includes an accessory rail for mounting lights and lasers.